 Ocean Health Index

-For the past six years I have served as lead scientist for the Ocean Health Index project, a large collaborative project involving many people and institutions.
+For the past eleven years I have served as lead scientist for the Ocean Health Index project, a large collaborative project involving many people and institutions.
 In this work we aim to capture the many different goals that people have for healthy marine systems, and provide indicators of those goals, as well as an overall Index across all goals.
 We launched our first global assessment and the accompanying website in August 2012.
-Currently we are focused on four key activities: 1) applying the methods to regional case studies (Brazil, US West Coast and Fiji have been completed; additional regional studies are just beginning for several locations in North America, South America and the Arctic), 2) calculating annual global scores using updated methods and data (launched each year in September, 3) developing a software toolbox that will allow others to explore and calculate their own index scores for their own regions, and 4) actively supporting agencies and countries around the world to explore how the Index can be used to inform decision making in those regions.
+Currently we are focused on four key activities, detailed in our project website: 1) leading or co-leading efforts to apply the methods to regional case studies, 2) calculating annual global scores using updated methods and data (launched each year in December), 3) updating a software toolbox that allows others to explore and calculate their own index scores for their own regions, and 4) engaging with agencies and countries around the world to explore how the Index can be used to inform decision making in those regions.

 Ocean Tipping Points

-I am part of a large collaborative project that seeks to understand and characterize ecological thresholds, or “tipping points,” in coastal and ocean systems, in which small changes in human use or environmental conditions result in large, and sometimes abrupt, impacts to marine ecosystems.
-Our ultimate goal is to help agencies and decision-makers anticipate and manage for these tipping points, and are working in two case study locations – Hawaii and Haida Gwaii, British Columbia – towards that end.
+I was part of a large collaborative project that recently wrapped up that sought to understand and characterize ecological thresholds, or “tipping points,” in coastal and ocean systems, in which small changes in human use or environmental conditions result in large, and sometimes abrupt, impacts to marine ecosystems.
+Our ultimate goal with the project was to help agencies and decision-makers anticipate and manage for these tipping points, and are working in two case study locations – Hawaii and Haida Gwaii, British Columbia – towards that end.